ashcrane/ashcrane.com/readme.md

 ---
 For a single site with only one .html file, the server architecture consists of a single-tier server on Digital Ocean.
 The server has 512 MB Ram, 20GB Disk Space, and the OS is Ubuntu 12.04.5 x64.
 The software includes git and apache2.

+#####Staging Server
+The staging server architecture consists of a single-tier server on Digital Ocean.
+The server has 512 MB Ram, 20GB Disk Space, and the OS is Ubuntu 12.04.5 X64.
+The software included on the server is git and apache2.

 #####Deployment Steps
 ---
 On completion of fully tested code within local development environment: